Visualization Generation with Large Language Models: An Evaluation: Findings

+\revise{As described in Section~\ref{sec:metrics}, we assess LLMs by measuring the matching accuracy between generated and ground-truth visualizations.
+Such errors indicate flaws in the ground truth rather than in the LLMs outputs, caused by incorrect data attributes or explanatory labels.}

-As shown in Fig.~\ref{fig:limitaion-benchmark}(e), the \textit{monthly\_rental} attribute in the original data table is the mixed decimal.
-However, in the Vega-Lite specification given by the nvBench shown in the rightmost, the final summation results are the integer number.
-After examination, we find the nvBench drops the decimal part of the \textit{monthly\_rental} attribute before summation, resulting in an absolute error greater than one compared with correct answers.
+(e) \textit{Incorrect underlying data attributes.} Many instances in the nvBench dataset involve numerical calculations, such as summation and averaging, where the decimal part of the data in the original tables is directly omitted before calculation.
+This practice leads to different computation results between the ground truths and the output of \revise{LLMs}.
+As shown in Fig.~\ref{fig:limitaion-benchmark}(e), the \textit{monthly\_rental} attribute in the original data table contains the mixed decimal.
+However, in the Vega-Lite specification provided by the nvBench, shown in the rightmost, the final summation results are the integer number.
+Upon examination, we found that the nvBench drops the decimal part of the \textit{monthly\_rental} attribute before summation, resulting in an error greater than one compared with correct answers.

-Another problem subtype that existed in nvBench ground truths is incorrect labels.
-Fig.~\ref{fig:limitaion-benchmark}(d) shows an example.
-This instance asks for the proportion of products for each product name, but the ground truth chart obviously loses the \textit{Sony} label according to the original table.
-In contrast, the output of GPT-3.5 is correct actually.
-Because the Vega-Lite specification ground truth adopts the inline data source, the incorrect label problem may be caused by carelessness when generating this instance.
+(f) \textit{Incorrect labels.} Another issue found in the nvBench ground truths is incorrect labels.
+Fig.~\ref{fig:limitaion-benchmark}(d) exemplifies this mistake.
+In this instance, the task requires determining the proportion of products for each product name.
+However, the ground truth chart notably omits the \textit{Sony} label from the original table.
+In contrast, the output of \revise{LLMs} is correct.
+This discrepancy could be attributed to some mistakes during the generation of this instance, as the Vega-Lite specification in the ground truth adopts the inline data source.

-To make the data shown in the visualization consistent with the original table, we should ensure the \vlbox{data} property's content is equal to that of the original table or just use the inline data source in Vega-Lite specifications.
+To ensure consistency between the data displayed in the visualization and the original table, we need to ensure that the content of the \vlbox{data} property in Vega-Lite specifications matches that of the original table.
+Alternatively, we can opt to use the inline data source in Vega-Lite specifications.

-\textbf{Unstated time unit definition.} Some instances in the nvBench requiring the presentation of temporal data in charts have queries that do not explicitly state the time unit's definition.
-Therefore, the results generated by GPT-3.5 define different time units compared with ground truths, leading to low accuracy in these instances.

-Figure~\ref{fig:limitaion-benchmark}(c) shows an example of the unstated time unit definition.
-The ground truth chart bins the \textit{date\_of\_notes} attribute, which is measured in seconds, to the time unit of one week.
-However, this requirement is not explicitly nor implicitly stated in the query statement, thus making GPT-3.5 generate an entirely different chart compared with the ground truth.

-This problem is similar to the \emph{incorrect query} problem.
-Thus, we can also use the multi-modal foundation model to examine the generated visualization results.
-If the foundation models find that the visualization defines the time unit not stated in corresponding queries, we can revise the visualization specification and correct this problem.

-\remark{TODO: Add a paragraph discussing extending the analysis of pitfalls in nvBench to other benchmark datasets: Finished.}